What is White Balance?

-WB is expressed in Kelvin (K) and colour temperatures above 5000K are ‘cool’ and tend to be more bluish, while temperatures below 3000K are ‘warm’ and tend to be more yellow/orange.
+WB is expressed in Kelvin (K); colour temperatures above 5000K are ‘cool’ and more bluish, while temperatures below 3000K are ‘warm’ and tend to be more yellow/orange.

 Warm colours such as red and orange are often linked to comfort and happiness, whereas as cooler blue colours have connotations of sadness and melancholy.

-So you can use White Balance to set the mood that you desire for your photo.
+So you can use White Balance to set the mood you desire for your photo.